 Lazarus Island, 31 Marina Coastal Drive, Singapore 018988

 Kusu Island is home to a famous tortoise sanctuary so this spot is popular with fans of this sacred animal and for those wishing to visit the temples here.
-Kusu Island is not really one to make a beeline for the beach however so you are better off sticking to the beach at Lazarus.
+The Singapore beach here is small and quaint so if you are looking for a vast Singapore beach it might be better to stick to Lazarus Island.
 To get there, just ride one extra stop on the St. John’s Island ferry that departs from Marina South Pier.

 Nearby Dining: None